 growing for good

-As you enter the grounds of CR Stone Garden, you'll detect the scents of beautiful flowers and freshly turned soil.
+As you enter the grounds of LEAF Stone Garden, you'll detect the scents of beautiful flowers and freshly turned soil.
 If you listen, you'll hear the buzzing of bees as they go about their work.
 As for what you'll see, you'll see the kind yet determined faces of our volunteers as they live out their passions to serve the people of our community.

-Each plant at LEAF C.R.
-Stone Garden lends itself to an ecosystem of learning and giving.
+Each plant at LEAF Stone Garden lends itself to an ecosystem of learning and giving.
 Most days, you'll find Elaine, the President of LEAF, getting her hands dirty as she works alongside our many dedicated volunteers.
 The goal?
 Change—change for the betterment of life and of our world.

 “How wonderful is it that nobody need wait a single moment before starting to improve the world.”

 On any given day in Fremont, and in many cities around the world, one can witness the extremely long lines of people waiting at local food banks.
 This is the result of economic downturn that can impact your families and ours.
 Access to healthy foods should not vary among our friends and neighbors.
 While this is a nation-wide issue, we're doing our part to end food insecurity in our community.

 Partnering with our efforts at LEAF Stone Garden are Tri-City Volunteers of Fremont—Alameda County’s largest client-direct food bank, and Centro de Servicios of Union City, which is the longest running nonprofit and social service agency in the Tri-City area.
 These two amazing organizations distribute our produce among the many residents who rely on their services each day.